syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Adaptors.md

 For every operations, an AJAX post will be send to the specified data service.

 When using `WebMethodAdaptor`, grid actions such as Paging, Filtering and Sorting should be handled at the server side itself.
 We have `DataOperation` class to handle the server side operations.
 Refer to the kb [link](https://www.syncfusion.com/kb/4300).
+These operations can also be done using the QueryableDataOperations class which accepts the IQueryable Data.
+Please refer the Kb [link](https://www.syncfusion.com/kb/8434/server-side-api-for-datamanager-operations-with-iqueryable-data).

 WebMethod Adaptor supports Model Binding, using `DataManager` class, for the Grid queries, such as sort, paging queries, etc.,